rarebreed/protean-service/retro/docs/combat_design.md

 ### Tactical choices: GRAMS

+Power, Speed, and Root.
+These are the legs on which melee combat rests.
+But as in all things, a price must be pais.

+- The more power behind a technique, the more open and less guarded you become.
+Therefore you become easier to hit.
+- The faster your technique is, the less accurate it becomes (but also the harder to defend against)
+- If you must move, then you become less rooted and easier to take down

+Because the character combatant must divide his dice pool between these categories, you cant have it all.
+At most, you can pick two out of 3.
+Some examples:

+- Power and Speed: Flying kicks, Lunges, Spinning kicks, Shoot take down
+- Power and Root: Haymaker, Side Kick, Fireman Throw, Grapple
+- Speed and Root: Jab, Snap kick, Hip throw

 What makes retro somewhat unique is that it revolves around a tactical pool that must be split among different values.
 Pick 3 out of 5: